Research Chairs in Policy, Law, and Governance

 Digital Society Hub & Department of Political Science

-There are a wide range of potential themes that this could involve, such as the negative impacts of online disinformation; online voting; digital activism; e-government; platform capitalism; digitization and shifting conceptions of public and private; the impacts of digitization political narratives and affects; online hate; democracies and cyberwar, among others.
+There are a wide range of potential themes that this could involve, such as the impact of online disinformation; online voting; digital activism; e-government; platform capitalism; digitization and shifting conceptions of public and private; the impacts of digitization political narratives and affects; democracies and cyberwar, among others.

-Specializations: Online disinformation; online voting; digital activism; e-government; platform capitalism; digitization and shifting conceptions of public and private; the impacts of digitization political narratives and affects; online hate; democracies and cyberwar.
+Specializations: Online disinformation; online voting; digital activism; e-government; platform capitalism; digitization and shifting conceptions of public and private; the impacts of digitization political narratives and affects; democracies and cyberwar.

 Fulbright Canada Research Chair in Housing Policy & Society, McMaster University